Electrodes used with a potentiostat

 This section gives a short overview of the three types of electrodes (working, reference, counter electrode) you will encounter while using a potentiostat.
 An explanation is given of what these electrodes look like and what their task is.

 Electrodes in Electrochemistry

-While the potentiostat is the heart of an electrochemical experiment, modern potentiostats need little effort to set up and operate.
+The potentiostat is at the heart of an electrochemical experiment and modern potentiostats need little effort to set up and operate.
 The average electrochemist will spend a lot more time with their electrodes.
 They need to be polished maybe modified, and sometimes it is rather challenging to fix them all in the right place.

 For this reason we will first talk about the three different electrodes, before we take a closer look at the potentiostat again.